wbnns/meliora/README.md

 1. Go to the [Discord Developer Portal](https://discord.com/developers/applications).
-2. Click on your bot application.
+2. Click on the Meliora bot application.
 3. Navigate to the "OAuth2" section.
 4. Under "OAuth2 URL Generator", select "bot" in the "SCOPES" section.
 5. Select the necessary permissions in the "BOT PERMISSIONS" section.
-6. Copy the generated URL, open it in your browser, select a server, and invite your bot.
+6. Copy the generated URL, open it in your browser, select a server, and invite Meliora.

 ## Running the Bot and Web Application